ZJHSteven/owlbear-rodeo-portals/static/store/index.md

 1. Activate the _Portals_ tool.
 2. Click the _Show Links_ action.
-3. The existing links.
+3. The existing links are shown.
 4. Click the _Hide Links_ action.
-5. The existing links.
+5. The existing links are no longer shown.

 ![Animation: The display of portal links is activated and deactivated.]($GITLAB_PAGES$store/show-portal-links.gif)